 Through both my online research and asking around in my own social circles, I discovered that was the trickiest part of an opposite-sex friendship.

 First, most sources said the presence of sexual attraction in these friendships is, at

 some point, inevitable.
 Studies confirmed this, stating that men find it more difficult to have non-sexual relationships with women.
 Additionally, men tend to overestimate their female friend’s attraction to them. [ Source].

 What is interesting about this statistic is the question of cultural influence.

-Take for instance, Securing Sex: Embattled Masculinity and the Pressured Pursuit of Women’s Bodies in Men’s Online Sex Advice, which describes “findings from a study examining men’s sex advice centered on cultivating masculinity markers by obtaining sex from multiple women.”
-Its contents discuss that “female bodies are framed as commodities to signify masculinity achievement.”
-[Source]
+Securing Sex: Embattled Masculinity and the Pressured Pursuit of Women’s Bodies in Men’s Online Sex Advice, which describes “findings from a study examining men’s sex advice centered on cultivating masculinity markers by obtaining sex from multiple women.”
+Its contents discuss that “female bodies are framed as commodities to signify masculinity achievement.” [ Source]

 In other words, the difficulty men have in non-sexual friendships with women directly correlates with the conditioning and perpetuated pressures of the pursuit of sex and female bodies, and the impacts it has on their perceived masculinity (both individually and socially).

 Friendship, regardless of a person’s sex, should be a pairing of equals.
 In friendship, there is no power dynamic or

 agenda that goes beyond the understanding of each party.
 What is important is that each person ensures the foundational elements of friendship are present – trust and respect.